Creatine: how much? When? The best kind? Everything you want to know and then some.

 If you're looking for the gold standard in creatine monohydrate, look no further than le melo Yuzu Creatine.

-Our creatine is made from 100% Creapure®, one of the purest and highest quality forms of creatine monohydrate available - the "gold standard" for creatine..
+Our creatine is 100% Creapure®, one of the purest, highest quality forms of creatine monohydrate available - the "gold standard" for creatine.

-Quality you can trust - Creapure® is manufactured in Germany using the purest raw materials, strict manufacturing standards, and precise analytical control..
+Quality you can trust - Creapure® is made in Germany using the purest raw materials, strict manufacturing standards and precise analytical control.

-Regularly tested for purity - Creapure® is on the Cologne List® and is regularly tested for purity and banned substances.
-By using only Cologne List® products, athletes reduce the risk of becoming unintentional victims of doping..
+Regularly checked for purity - Creapure® is on the Cologne List® and is regularly checked for purity and banned substances.
+By exclusively using products from the Cologne List®, athletes reduce the risk of becoming an unintentional victim of doping.

-Backed by research - Compared to other types of creatine, Creapure® has been studied most extensively scientifically.
+Backed by Research - Of all the other types of creatine, Creapure® has been the most scientifically studied.
 It has been shown to be safe for long-term use and incredibly effective.

-Superior Bioavailability - Creapure® is absorbed almost immediately after ingestion with a bioavailability of over 95%.
-This means that virtually all of the le melo creatine you ingest is used directly for your body.
-There is no excess or waste.
+Superior Bioavailability - With a bioavailability of over 95%, Creapure® is absorbed almost immediately after ingestion.
+This means that practically all of the le melo creatine that you consume is used directly in your body.
+There is no surplus or waste.

 Vegan - le melo Creatine is vegan and vegetarian friendly.
 It is produced exclusively by chemical synthesis and contains no animal or vegetable raw materials or intermediates.
-This makes it an ideal option for people on a plant-based diet to get the cognitive and performance-enhancing benefits of creatine without consuming animal products.
-It is also kosher and halal certified, and free of gluten and soy products..
+This makes it an ideal option for people on a plant-based diet to reap the cognitive and performance-enhancing benefits of creatine without consuming animal products.
+It is also kosher and halal certified and free from gluten and soy products.